 The team that collects the most points during the regular season gets the Supporters’ Shield trophy.
 The top 12 teams at the end of the regular season move on to the MLS Cup playoffs.
 The MLS’s playoff format lets six teams from each conference enter the post period after the regular season has ended.
 The playoffs culminate in the MLS Cup final, which is a highly-anticipated match that always draws attention and offers good value odds.

 It is unclear which team is favored to win the MLS Cup.
 The COVID19 crisis has led to the league organizing a six-week tournament for the year, which is due to begin in July.
 If past seasons are anything to go by, we think that the Seattle Sounders and Toronto FC may be good picks for a future.

-Atlanta United, LA Galaxy, Los Angeles FC, Seattle Sounders, Portland Trailblazers, and New York City FC are all good picks to make it the playoffs.
+Atlanta United, LA Galaxy, Los Angeles FC, Seattle Sounders, Portland Timbers, and New York City FC are all good picks to make it the playoffs.

 DC United is the best MLS team statistically.
 They have won the most trophies although LA Galaxy has won more MLS Cup titles.

 In terms of recent performance, the best team may either be Atlanta United, Seattle Sounders or Toronto FC.
 These teams have all performed very well in the last couple of years.

 No, they do not have two legs.
 Since 2019, MLS Cup playoffs have made use of a single-elimination format.
 This is in contrast to European and South American leagues, where the two-game format is used until the final is reached.

 No, the MLS is not as good as EPL.
 While “good” is a subjective construct, we take this to mean skillful.
 Soccer is much bigger in Europe than it is in the United States.

 Top players in European teams earn what top players in the MLS in one game.
 With such being the case, it is very hard for the MLS to attract talent from Europe and South America.